Flotsam and Jetsam (band): 2002–2010: Live in Phoenix, Dreams of Death and The Cold

-Spring 2005 Flotsam and Jetsam returned to the studio to work on their new album.
+In the spring of 2005, Flotsam and Jetsam returned to the studio to work on their new album.
 The lyrics were mostly inspired by Eric's nightmares.
 This resulted into a concept album entitled Dreams of Death – like track 2 of No Place for Disgrace.
 The album was released July 2005.

 The live DVD Live in Japan was released in February 2006 and shows their concert in front of hundreds of screaming Japanese fans at the Citta Club in Tokyo 2004.

 Doomsday for the Deceiver was re-released in November 2006 by Metal Blade Records to celebrate the album's twentieth anniversary.
-This set (2 CD and DVD) includes the original recording of Doomsday and a re-mixed and re-mastered(Digitized)version and also the two Flotsam and Jetsam demos.
+This set (two CDs and one DVD) includes the original recording of Doomsday and a re-mixed and re-mastered(Digitized)version and also the two Flotsam and Jetsam demos.
 The bonus DVD includes rare live material, an interview filmed at David-Smith's High School and a photo slide-show.

-In March 2008 Flotsam and Jetsam toured in Europe and played at the Metalmania Festival in Poland.
+In March 2008, Flotsam and Jetsam toured in Europe and played at the Metalmania Festival in Poland.
 This show was filmed and released as DVD Once in a Deathtime in July.

-Midyear 2008 the band were signed to Driven Music Group, founded by former KORN guitarist Brian "Head" Welch.
+In mid-2008 the band were signed to Driven Music Group, founded by former KORN guitarist Brian "Head" Welch.

 After a tour in Europe with support act Neurasthenia in April 2010 Flotsam and Jetsam finished their album The Cold.
 It was released on September 14, 2010.
 It was the last album with Mark Simpson on guitar.
 He left the band in friendship and was replaced by returning guitarist Ed Carlson, who had quit the band in March 2010, to be replaced by Michael Gilbert.

 2011–2013: Ugly Noise

 On September 19, 2011, Flotsam and Jetsam announced they had parted ways with Craig Nielson and reunited with founding drummer David-Smith.
 The band also announced a crowdfunding campaign on PledgeMusic to fund the recording of their next studio album.

 On June 13, 2012, the band announced Ugly Noise as the title of the next album.
 In July, guitarist Michael Gilbert said the album would feature songwriting contributions from former bassist Jason Newsted.
 The album was released on December 21, 2012.

 After tracking, Jason Ward was no longer able to commit to touring with the band any further due to his current personal commitments.
-He was replaced by Michael Spencer, who had previously replaced Jason Newsted in 1986.
+He was replaced by Michael Spencer, who had previously replaced Newsted in 1986.

 During the tour, Edward Carlson started to have extreme physical pain in his lower back and numbness in his right arm.
 After the tour, an MRI revealed that he had bulging disks in his upper and lower back causing the dysfunction to occur.
 Flotsam and Jetsam then recruited guitarist Steve Conley of F5 to step in while they finished out their live commitments.